-Brushy Creek Regional Trail is a 6.5 mile lightly trafficked point-to-point trail located near Cedar Park, TX that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from January until January.
+Brushy Creek Regional Trail is a 6.5 mile lightly trafficked point-to-point trail located near Cedar Park, Texas that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is best used from January until January.
 Dogs are also able to use this trail.

 Wide 1/2 paved 1/2 dirt trail with some shade.
 Walkers, Joggers, bicyclists and pet lovers frequent this trail.
 Nicely maintained trail that runs along side brushy creek.
 Features include bridges, educational postings of local plantlife, wildlife, and history.
 Numerous parks along the way that provide access to restrooms.

 Easy trail for running, biking, walking the dogs or strollers.
 Active trail but serene when walking and even deer to see at the right time.
 Both shaded and parts with full sun, parts also go along a moving creek where water looks fresh.
 Small natural waterfalls after a rain.
 Benches along the trail for those who need a rest.

 The trails are not bad.
 I enjoyed the calm walk on the pavement, and the breeze on this day was nice.
 It was an easy walk on a easy trail.
 I would bring sunscreen due to a lack of shade in some areas.